-- I became interested in Economics in the late 1980s. - Ireland was in recession and going through fiscal austerity. - There were big debates about European integration, the single market and plans for EMU. - I wanted to understand what was going on.
-I still do! - After a degree in Economics and Maths, I obtained a PhD at MIT. - Before coming to UCD, I worked at the Federal Reserve in Washington DC and the Central Bank of Ireland. - My areas of research is macroeconomics and I teach classes like International Money and Banking and Advanced Macroeconomics and regularly participate in public debates about economic policy issues.
+- I became interested in Economics in the late 1980s. - Ireland was coming through a period of recession and fiscal austerity. - There were big debates about European integration, the single market and whether a single currency was a good idea. - I wanted to understand what was going on.
+I still do! - After a degree in Economics and Maths, I obtained a PhD at Massachusetts Institute of Technology. - Before coming to UCD, I worked at the Federal Reserve in Washington DC and the Central Bank of Ireland. - My areas of research is macroeconomics and I teach classes like International Money and Banking and Advanced Macroeconomics and regularly participate in public debates about economic policy issues.